Pro Painting Tip: Copy the MastersFeb 06, 2021

 - You love the sense of atmosphere.

-There could be other factors, but as far as the visual components, these are what likely made you love the painting, and more than likely it was several, or all, of those elements working together.
+There could be other factors, but as far as the visual components, these are what probably what inspired your love for the painting, and more than likely it was several, or all, of those elements working together.
 So, if you can figure out what draws you to certain paintings, then you can pull elements from them.

 Don’t Reinvent the Wheel